IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/Cross-site request forgery (CSRF)/Concepts-CSRF.md

 # Cross Side Request Forgery:
-- Web security vulnerability that allows an attacker to induce users to perform actions that they do not intend to perform.
+- Allows an attacker to induce users to perform actions that they do not intend to perform.
 - Impact: `attacker might be able to gain full control over the user's account.`

 > Cross-site scripting (or XSS) allows an attacker to `execute arbitrary JavaScript within the browser of a victim user.`